efgo1/efgo1/README.md

 - 👋 Hi, I’m @efgo1
-- 👀 I’m interested in project Management
+- 👀 I’m interested in project management

 <!---
 efgo1/efgo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.